rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

 ## Conclusion

-We wanted to share the details of what happened, and why we chose to take action as quickly as possible.
+We wanted to share the details of what happened, and why the crates.io team chose to take action as quickly as possible.
 The policy changes we've described will be discussed during the next several team meetings.
 Nothing is set in stone until the team has a chance to discuss them further, but we wanted to share the possible